anpeibooa/ForTech/README.md

 # ForTech
-For my internship application at SHOP
+For my internship application at SHOP.